edaena/KafkaConnectMongoDB/README.md

 Familiarize yourself with the Strimzi Operator by reading the [Overview of Strimzi](https://strimzi.io/docs/latest/#overview-str).
 There are several ways of installing Strimzin.
 For this example we used the yaml files.

-Follow the instructions to [download Strimzi](https://strimzi.io/docs/latest/#downloads-str) in the cluster.
+Follow the instructions to [download Strimzi](https://strimzi.io/docs/latest/#downloads-str).
+This will download a set of yaml files.

 ### Install the Strimzi Cluster Operator
-The Strimzi Cluster Operator is what we will use to deploy and manage Kafka.
+The [Strimzi Cluster Operator](https://strimzi.io/docs/master/#cluster-operator-str) is what we will use to deploy and manage Kafka.
 After you downloaded Strimzi, deploy the Strimzi Cluster Operator to your cluster.
 We recommend deploying the operator under the `kafka` namespace.

 Create the kafka namespace: